csimpkins/python-course/slides/data-structures.md

 {’Rin Tin Tin’: ’German Shepherd’, ’Lassie’: ’Collie’}
 ```

-- Even a list of two-character strings
+Even a list of two-character strings:

 ```Python
 >>> dict([’a1’, ’a2’, ’b3’, ’b4’])